 Optical fiber is used for many applications in almost every industry.
 Most common application is within cabled structures that are used for transmission of light or data.
-Many of us know that fibers are used for the internet communication network but optical fibers are also used in industrial welding application to cut steel for building cars, medical applications where fibers are used for light transmission in endoscopes and removement of artery plaque, kidney stone removal etc.
+Many of us know that fibers are used for the internet communication network but optical fibers are also used in industrial welding application to cut steel for building cars, medical applications where fibers are used for light transmission in endoscopes and removal of artery plaque, kidney stone, etc.

-Due to the continuous development of light source and detection methodes we see more and more new applications where detection of materials, gasses, temperatures, pressures, stress, vibration etc is achieved by optics.
+Due to the continuous development of light source and detection methods we see more and more new applications where detection of materials, gasses, temperatures, pressures, stress, vibration etc. is achieved by optics.
 Optical fibers are usually the extension media between light source and detector.